authelia/doks/content/en/roadmap/active/multi-domain-protection.md

 {{< roadmap-status stage="in-progress" >}}

 We need to make a choice going forward about what method we will use to manage cookies and sessions.
-The current library has many drawbacks that just are not satisfactory in order
+The current library has many drawbacks that just are not satisfactory in order to easily facilitate this.

 ### Initial Implementation